ubco-db/adaptive_sort/README.md

 1. Minimum memory usage is only two page buffers.
 The memory usage is less than 1.5 KB for 512 byte pages.
 2. No use of dynamic memory (i.e. malloc()).
 3. Easy to use and include in existing projects.
-Requires only an Arduino with an SD card.
 4. Open source license.
 Free to use for commerical and open source projects.

 ## License